Planning a kitchen

-Expert advice on kitchen units, doors and worktops, whether you're buying a totally new kitchen, or replacing old ones.
+Expert advice on kitchen units, doors and worktops, whether you're building a new kitchen or refreshing an old one.

-Costs, as well as the quality, can vary dramatically depending on what material.
+Costs, as well as the quality, can vary dramatically depending on what material you opt for.
 So to help you make the best choice for your kitchen, we've surveyed 2,154 kitchen owners about the materials their kitchens are made from to find out which are best able to stand the test of time.

 Your kitchen units are the backbone of your kitchen, offering brilliant storage solutions and a seamless cooking experience - if you get it right.